nesges/buttcord/README.md

 every COMMAND you send to :8080/send?c=COMMAND is forwarded to the discord channel env.BUTTCORDCHANNEL using a user account. since most bots will ignore commands from botaccounts, it's important to use the token of an actual user

+(*buttcord only provides the rest-server, not the whole user interface like shown in the screenshot*)

 ## installation
 buttcord uses nodejs and is tested on debian 9 only
 ```